-The stench of death in hospitals and tent cities full of asylum seekers and refugees, lie motionless on the battlefield of war and a coronavirus pandemic.
+The stench of death in hospitals and tent cities full of asylum seekers and refugees lie motionless on the battlefield of war and a coronavirus pandemic.
 The mind, body, and spirit of both civilians and warfighters’ lives have been impacted in catastrophic ways.
 The operation tempo and mission creep of healing the medical, physical, and psychological wounds are relentless.
 Compounding complex trauma in the U.S. are the increasing rates of suicide ideation, attempts, and completions among civilians and military veterans.
-Additional traumas include the chronic gun violence seen in our communities resulting in mortality rates of over 40,000 children, adolescents, and adults during 2022.
-Globally, many individuals such as asylum seekers and refugees experience traumas through rape, torture, imprisonment, and human trafficking.
-Additionally, the rise in white nationalism, hate propelled by far-right and other extremists groups, have threatened our homeland security.
+Additional traumas include the chronic gun violence seen in our communities, resulting in mortality rates of over 40,000 children, adolescents, and adults during 2022.
+Globally, many individuals, such as asylum seekers and refugees, experience traumas through rape, torture, imprisonment, and human trafficking.
+Additionally, the rise in white nationalism, hate propelled by far-right and other extremist groups, has threatened our homeland security.
 This is well documented by The Southern Poverty Law Center and other research and advocacy organizations.
 It reminds us of how fragile and vulnerable we are as civilians living outside combat theater.
-Consequently, the mind, body, and spiritual cost of such critical incidents on the lives of clients we serve, should be worrisome for mental health professionals.
+Consequently, the mind, body, and spiritual cost of such critical incidents on the lives of clients we serve should be worrisome for mental health professionals.

 As we prepare for the next person-made and natural disaster, it is essential that we follow the path of identification, prevention, and preparation of vulnerable individuals and groups impacted by complex trauma.
 We can achieve our mission by enhancing the overall mind, body, and spiritual resiliency and coping resources of the individuals we serve.
 We begin this journey by being mindful that we are all having a normal response to abnormal critical events.
 As mental health professionals, we are treating a unique type of complex trauma in both military and civilian populations affected by a wide range of person-made and natural disasters.
 We must move beyond clinical characteristics and standardized assessments to define - What is healthy-unhealthy and normal-abnormal functioning for the 21st century in a world full of medical, physical, and psychological pain and suffering?